satellite830/AnnoView/README.md

 However, you may want to more information to be displayed in AnnoView, e.g. taxonomic information, functional annotations by PFAM and KEGG.

+In the following example, I'll be using the protein accession numbers of Slr4 proteins and its homologs as the input file

 ### Edit CSV
 This workflow is intended for editing the .csv files downloaded from AnnoView